 Work Navajo design graph in it’s entirety using hdc.
 As described on the graph, be sure to add the necessary 32 stitches in "Faded" yarn (Color F) before you work each line of the graph.

 The printable pattern PDF includes line by line written instructions for how many stitches to work in each color.
 This may be helpful if you aren’t inexperienced in reading a graph, just prefer to have written instructions or like to double check your work.
-You can purchase the PDF for $2.50 here.
+You can purchase the PDF here.

 Row 1: Using Color F, ch 2, hdc in each hdc to end of row; turn.
 (113 hdc)